 Note: You will need Snapchat for this feature to be available.

-Once some conversation has been established, it’s time to move beyond Tinder.
+Once some conversation has been established and you know she's not leading you on, it’s time to move beyond Tinder.
 Whether you choose Instagram, Snapchat or text messages mostly depends on your age bracket.
 Whichever you choose, if you’re trying to figure out how to send pics on Tinder, this is the closest you can get.

 While younger matches often prefer Instagram or Snap, older women generally prefer to exchange phone numbers.
 Personally, this is my preference too -- it’s an easy way to avoid women who use Tinder to gain Insta followers.

 Whichever you choose, the rules are the same.
 Let’s take a look.

 As I mentioned above, these are never okay.
 I have no idea where the idea came from that all women want to see your genitals but I assure you it’s wrong.